gloomyandy/Arduino/READMEDuetWiFiESP8266Core.md

-Arduino core for ESP8266 Support for Duet WiFi Moduke
+Arduino core for ESP8266 Support for Duet WiFi Module
 ===========================================

 # Arduino Core ESP8266 SDK support for the Duet WiFi Socket Server